The Goldilocks Method of Designing Crochet. An Auburncraft Initiative!

 The Goldilocks Method of Designing Crochet.

-You know that feeling!
-You get a brilliant idea and in your head it is epic!
+You know that feeling — you get a brilliant idea and, in your head, it’s epic!

-This is going to be bigger than Ben Hur (Or that is what the saying is, I think?).
+This is going to be bigger than Ben Hur (or that’s the saying, I think?).

-Of course whilst in your head this design works PER-FECT-LY....
-Every stitch lines up and it all falls into place to create a piece of crochet that a Queen would wish to have adorning her in some manner or other.
+Of course, in your head, this design works per-fect-ly...
+Every stitch lines up, and it all falls into place to create a piece of crochet that a queen would wish to have adorning her in some manner or other.

 Then you begin working on this masterpiece.
-You try one lot of yarn, and it doesn't work that great.
-Maybe the texture is too rough.
-You try another lot and it is way too soft.
-Then you try a third lot and it seems just right.
+You try one yarn, and it doesn’t work that great — maybe the texture is too rough.
+You try another, and it’s way too soft.
+Then you try a third, and it seems just right.

-You work a few rows in your 4mm and you guessed it, it is too small.
-By this time you can hear your 4.5mm grumbling from the hook storage.
-'Told you I was the right size.
-You should have picked me in the first place'.
+You work a few rows with your 4mm and, you guessed it, it’s too small.
+By this time, you can hear your 4.5mm grumbling from the hook storage: “Told you I was the right size.
+You should have picked me in the first place.”

 single-crochet.jpg

-Your vision begins to shift.
-This new idea will work, it will be super fabulous for sure.
-How could you have missed this?
+But then your vision begins to shift.
+This new idea will work — it will be super fabulous for sure.
+How could you have missed this before?

 half-double-crochet.jpg

-By this time the new, fabulous, incredible design has had the gift of flight bestowed upon it (you chuck it across the room and leave it there for a few hours.)
+By this time, the new, fabulous, incredible design has been given the gift of flight — you chuck it across the room and leave it there for a few hours.

 waist-coat-st.jpg

-Again your head has grown a few sizes too large for that beanie, and you realise the day is gone.
-It is late and suddenly you feel like eating a large bowl of porridge.
+Once again, your head has grown a few sizes too large for that beanie, and before you know it, the day is gone.
+It’s late, and suddenly you feel an overwhelming urge for a large bowl of porridge.
 You must have one!
-You have been working very hard all day on this so deserve it!!!!!
+After all, you’ve been working very hard all day and thoroughly deserve it!

 bowl-of-p.png

-You are now so exhausted from your day of frogging that you also require a nap.
-You go looking for a bed, but you do need to find one that is JUST RIGHT!
+You’re now so exhausted from your day of frogging that you also require a nap.

 bear-in-bed.jpeg